 Church of Christ the Light

-After exploring Jack London Square, head over to Lakeside Park and pay to park.
-From here I would walk over to Cathedral of Christ the Light and spend 15 minutes gawking at this majestic church.
+After exploring Jack London Square, head over to Lakeside Park and pay to park there.
+From there, I would walk over to Cathedral of Christ the Light and spend 15 minutes gawking at this majestic church.

 After that, walk back over to the park and watch the sun go down over the city skyline from across Lake Merritt.

 For dinner, there are a lot of great recommendations in the city.
 Here are three I really like.

 This Japanese-inspired American diner provides an upscale meal in a relaxed little restaurant.
 I like this spot for less traditional dishes, especially the oysters with sea urchin and salmon eggs, which are to die for.

 This Spanish style tapas place is a fantastic spot for a nice relaxed meal.
 The menu here is eclectic in the best way possible, with everything from octopus to fried chicken gracing the pages.
 I recommend the crab toast or the octopus, and the churros with chocolate for dessert.
 Read more here.

 If you are looking for wood-fired pizza, then Boot and Shoe Service should be your choice.
 This upscale Italian eatery has some of my favorite Italian dishes in the city.
 While the menu changes daily, I recommend the mainstays like the margarita pizza with buffalo cheese (add an egg) and the pasta.
 Read more here.